vuetifyjs/nuxt-module/docs/guide/features/globals/lab-components.md

 # Lab Components

 ::: info
-The module supports [labs components](https://vuetifyjs.com/en/labs/introduction/) auto-import, you can use them on demand.
+The module supports auto-import for [labs components](https://vuetifyjs.com/en/labs/introduction/), allowing you to use them on demand.
 :::

-The module provides support to use Vuetify [labs components](https://vuetifyjs.com/en/labs/introduction/) via `vuetifyOptions.labsComponents` module option, it has been declared properly to have better DX.
+The module supports Vuetify [labs components](https://vuetifyjs.com/en/labs/introduction/) via the `vuetifyOptions.labsComponents` module option, designed for a better developer experience.

-You can register all the lab components or only the ones you need: check the [lab component definition](https://github.com/vuetifyjs/nuxt-module/blob/main/src/types.ts#L140-L141).
+You can register all lab components or only the ones you need.
+Please check the [lab component definition](https://github.com/vuetifyjs/nuxt-module/blob/main/src/types.ts#L140-L141) for more details.

 ## Examples

 ### Registering all the lab components

-Example registering all the Vuetify lab components:
+Here is an example of registering all Vuetify lab components:
 ::: code-group

 ```ts [nuxt.config.ts]